corps/purescript-kernel/README.md

 make packages
 ```

-To update the nix expressions to match latest versions from package.json and bower.json.
+to update the nix expressions to match latest versions from package.json and bower.json.

 Then, simply continue installation